Incarceration to College

 Coding Gang

-Our first Coding Gang course at Contra Costa Juvenile Hall from February - April 2022 was directed by Shani Shay, the founder of Incarceration to College, and taught by Reuben Buckley (Stanford Code in Place alumni and formerly incarcerated tech professional), Michael Buckley (ethical hacker and coding educator), Patricia Wei (Stanford Code in Place Head Teaching Assistant and section leader for Stanford’s intro CS program), and Jodi Anderson Jr. (Stanford MA and BA graduate and formerly incarcerated tech professional & entrepreneur).
-Prior to the course, Shani Shay and Patricia Wei worked closely together to ensure that the curriculum adapted from Stanford Code in Place would be culturally relevant to the youth and applicable to their lives.
+In February through April 2022, we launched our first Coding Gang course at Contra Costa Juvenile Hall.
+The course was led by Shani Shay, founder of Incarceration to College, and taught by an inspiring team including Reuben Buckley (Stanford Code in Place alum and formerly incarcerated tech professional), Michael Buckley (ethical hacker and coding educator), Patricia Wei (Stanford Code in Place Head Teaching Assistant and CS section leader), and Jodi Anderson Jr. (Stanford MA/BA graduate and formerly incarcerated tech entrepreneur).
+Before the course began, Shani Shay and Patricia Wei worked closely to ensure that the Stanford-based curriculum was adapted to be relevant, meaningful, and applicable to the youth’s lives.

-After the 10-week course, 85% of the youth said they wanted to work in tech and that they saw a future for themselves in the tech industry, which was a 55% increase from the beginning of the program.
-Several youth are now enrolled in computer science courses at community colleges while in custody because of their exposure to tech during the Coding Gang Program.
-Youth also expressed continued interest and wanted to be part of more tech-related programs or work in tech.
-Due to high demand, the Coding Gang Program will also be expanding to Alameda County, San Francisco County, and Contra Costa Juvenile Hall.
+The results were inspiring.
+After completing the 10-week course, 85% of the youth reported wanting to work in tech and could envision a future for themselves in the industry — a 55% increase from when the course began.
+Several students are now enrolled in computer science courses at community colleges while still in custody, and many expressed strong interest in continuing to pursue tech-related programs and opportunities.
+Due to this high demand and success, the Coding Gang program is expanding to Alameda County, San Francisco County, and continuing at Contra Costa Juvenile Hall.

 Writers Room Literacy Project

-In Partnership with the United Black Family Scholarship Fund
+In Partnership with the United Black Family Scholarship Foundation

-The United Black Family Scholarship Foundation is partnering with the Incarceration to College program, an in-custody college readiness program developed by black women, and to implement the Writers' Room Literacy Project for Youth in Contra Costa County Juvenile Hall.
+The United Black Family Scholarship Foundation has partnered with the Incarceration to College program—an in-custody, college readiness initiative developed by Black women—to launch the Writers' Room Literacy Project for Youth inside Contra Costa County Juvenile Hall.

-There is a dire need for rehabilitative educational programs in our juvenile institutions.
-We believe that a creative writing program, coupled with scholarships for incarcerated youth in Contra Costa County, will have significant positive effects on youth mental health, jail culture, and literacy development.
+There is a critical need for rehabilitative, culturally rooted educational programs in our juvenile institutions.
+We believe that combining a creative writing curriculum with scholarship opportunities for incarcerated youth can make a meaningful impact on mental health, facility culture, and literacy development.

 DONORS